arranka/revshare/design.md

 /a - Redirect to main page.
 /a/{username} - Stores cookie of user's id if exists and redirects to main page.
+/a/signup/{username} - Stores cookie of user's id if exists and redirects to /register.

 /admin/users - Page to manage Users
 /admin/revenue-programs - Page to Manage Revenue Programs